 - Sport coaches

 - Rideshare drivers

 - Boy Scout Leaders (No longer accepting cases)

 Most victims feel powerless and are afraid to even tell family and friends about their abuse.
 A large number of incidents are never reported to the police due to feeling afraid, ashamed, and for fear that they will not be believed.
 Many victims are afraid of retaliation and future harm for reporting sexual abuse.

 Pursuing a Timely Lawsuit

-The Michigan statute of limitations for filing a sex abuse lawsuit depends on the age of the victim at the time of abuse, the current age of the victim, and the circumstances surrounding the abuse.
-Due to these factors, survivors of sexually-based abuse who wish to pursue their civil claim might benefit from the counsel of a knowledgeable lawyer to better understand their rights.
-This is because, once the statute of limitations expires, the chances of a person recovering damages are greatly reduced or even destroyed.
+The Michigan statute of limitations for filing a sex abuse lawsuit depends on a number of factors.
+This includes the age of the victim at the time of abuse, the current age of the victim, and the circumstances surrounding the abuse.

-No matter the types of sexual abuse you or a loved one has suffered, a lawyer at Buckfire & Buckfire, P.C. could help you pursue compensation.
-While criminal punishment might help to provide you with a sense of justice, a successful civil lawsuit could help to alleviate your financial strain and allow you to move on with your life.
+No matter the types of sexual abuse you or a loved one has suffered, a lawyer at Buckfire & Buckfire, P.C. can help you pursue compensation.
+While criminal punishment might provide you with a sense of justice, a successful civil lawsuit can help to alleviate your financial strain and allow you to move on with your life.